 The cash payments mentioned on this page are those provided by the Australian Government to assist older people, people with disability, people who provide care for others, families with children, war veterans and their families, and people who are unemployed.

-The estimates of cash payments present expenditure by the Australian Government, including the Age Pension, Family Tax Benefit, Disability Support Pension and Carer Allowance/Payment, Newstart Allowance and the JobSeeker Payment.
-The JobKeeper payment is not included in the estimates as it is a wage subsidy for businesses rather than a welfare payment for individuals and households.
+The estimates of cash payments present expenditure by the Australian Government, including the programmes such as Age Pension, Family Tax Benefit, Disability Support Pension and Carer Allowance/Payment, and the JobSeeker Payment (previously called Newstart Allowance).
+The JobKeeper payment from March 2020 to March 2021 is not included in the estimates as it was a wage subsidy for businesses rather than a welfare payment for individuals and households.

 To maintain comparability over time, the Child Care Benefit and Child Care Rebate are included in the estimates of welfare services expenditure (rather than cash payments) since, historically, these payments were paid to the service providers rather than directly to households.

-Also, to maintain comparability over time, Youth Allowance (Students and Other), Austudy and ABSTUDY are not included in the estimates on this page, as mentioned earlier.
+Also, to maintain comparability over time, Youth Allowance (Students), Austudy and ABSTUDY are not included in the estimates on this page, as mentioned earlier.

-This line graph shows that cash payments has been larger than welfare services, followed by departmental administration costs over the whole period.
-Cash payments increased steadily over the period 2009–10 to 2015–16 before decreased in the next three years, then rose sharply in 2019–20.
-Over the same period, welfare services increased steadily most of the years except a slight decrease in 2013–14.
+The line chart shows that cash payments has been larger than welfare services, followed by departmental administration costs over the whole period.
+Cash payments increased steadily over the period 2011–12 to 2015–16 before decreased in the next three years, then rose sharply in 2019–20 and 2020–21.
+However, the welfare expenditure by cash payments dropped remarkably in 2021–22.
+Over the same period, welfare services increased steadily most of the years except a slight decline in 2013–14.

-In contrast to cash payments, spending on welfare services has grown steadily for several decades, with the NDIS having a particular impact in recent years on spending on disability services.
+In contrast to cash payments, spending on welfare services has grown steadily over several decades, with the NDIS having a particular impact in recent years on spending on disability services.

-The welfare services spending estimates mentioned on this page include both direct government services and government funding to non-government community service organisations that provide welfare services.
+The estimates for welfare services spending mentioned on this page include both direct government services and government funding to non-government community service organisations that provide welfare services.

 Which welfare services are included?